33j33/buffered-event-emitter/README.md

 **Flow Control with Pause and Resume**: Gain fine-grained control over event emissions.
 You can pause emissions for the entire emitter instance or specifically for individual events.
 When paused, subsequent emit calls will not immediately invoke listeners.

 **Event Queueing**: When emissions are paused, you have the option to either swallow (discard) incoming events or queue them up.
 If queued, events are stored in order.
-When you resume, the queued events are processed sequentially, either synchronously or asynchronously with a configurable interval, ensuring no data is lost during temporary pauses and allowing systems to catch up gracefully.
+When you resume, the queued events are processed sequentially, either synchronously or asynchronously with a configurable interval, ensuring no data is lost during temporary pauses.

 **Caching**: Automatically cache recent event data that has been emitted.
 The cache size is configurable, making it easy to access the recent event data.